Author: Vanessa Ngan, Staff Writer, 2003. Updated February 2014.

 The site of most infections in men is the foreskin but other parts of the penis may be affected.
 Men usually seek medical care for these painful genital lesions.

 In women, ulcers may be located on the labia, thigh, perineum and cervix.
 Women generally have less specific symptoms such as painful urination or pain on passing bowel motions (defaecation), vaginal discharge, painful sexual intercourse (dyspareunia) and rectal bleeding.
 Some women may have an infection but complain of no symptoms (asymptomatic carriers).

-A definite diagnosis requires culture of Haemophilus ducreyi.
+A definite diagnosis requires culture of H. ducreyi.
 This needs a special culture media that is not widely available.
 A probable diagnosis can be made if the clinical features are typical and other causes of genital ulceration, particularly syphilis and herpes simplex have been ruled out.
 Other tests such as polymerase chain reaction (PCR) are not routinely available.

 Genital ulcer disease eg chancroid or syphilis, increases the risk of HIV infection so HIV testing should be undertaken as well.

 Chancroid is treated with antibiotics.
 The antibiotics of choice are azithromycin, ciprofloxacin, ceftriaxone or erythromycin.
 Chancroid ulcers should improve within 7 days once appropriate antibiotics have been started.
 However, those with HIV infection may respond more slowly.
 Anyone not responding to treatment within 7 days should be reassessed.
 In some cases, surgical treatment is required to drain infected lymph glands (buboes).